Olical/cljs-test-runner/README.md

 $ clojure -Sdeps '{:deps {olical/cljs-test-runner {:mvn/version "2.0.0"}}}' -m cljs-test-runner.main
 ```

+> Note: The generated test code is placed in the directory `cljs-test-runner-out` by default (configure with `--out`), you should add that to your `.gitignore` file.

 It's likely that your tests will require dependencies and configuration that would become unwieldy in this format.
 You will need to add the dependency and `--main` (`-m`) parameter to your `deps.edn` file.

 I recommend you put this under an alias such as `test` or `cljs-test` if that's already taken by your Clojure tests.